Lund259/WoW-Addon-Manager/README.md

 I created this application as a fun way to learn about WPF and Caliburn Micro mvvm pattern.
 I have no idea if this application will be useful to anyone, but as i have found it very useful while using it myself, i am now releasing it for everyone to use and contribute to.

+It is not the prettiest best-practise code, as it has no tests and no dependency injection.
+This is because i had no intention of developing the application this far and actually releasing it, i just meant for it to be a quick and dirty application for myself to use.

 What the application currently does:

 - Displays list of all installed addons with Title, Author, WoW version it was developed for, Website and description